afaferz/afaferz/README.md

 ___
 ## Welcome everyone 💙 🎴

-Hello, my name is Ferraz and I'm a graduating in Philosophy for `Universidade de Brasília (UnB)` who loves programming and Open Source.
+Hello, my name is Ferraz and I'm a graduating in Philosophy for 'Universidade de Brasília (UnB)' who loves programming and Open Source.

 I'm a frontend dev but i'm studying to be a fullstack dev (in PHP)